Susan L. Rutherford, LCSW

 Rebecca S. Shepherd, LCSW-A

-Rebecca Shepherd received her Masters of Social Work from Widener University in August of 2019.
+Rebecca Shepherd received her Master of Social Work from Widener University in August 2019.
 She is a Licensed Clinical Social Worker Associate.
-Prior to joining CCNC, Rebecca provided inpatient and outpatient mental health services to military service members at Naval Medical Center Camp Lejeune.
+Before joining CCNC, Rebecca provided inpatient and outpatient mental health services to military service members at Naval Medical Center Camp Lejeune.
 She has knowledge and experience working with all age groups.
-Over the last seven years she has provided individual and group therapies to military service members who suffer from PTSD, trauma related disorders, mood disorders, substance abuse, anxiety, depression, sleep disturbances, personality disorders, grief and loss.
+Over the last seven years, she has provided individual and group therapies to military service members who suffer from PTSD, trauma-related disorders, mood disorders, substance abuse, anxiety, depression, sleep disturbances, personality disorders, grief, and loss.
 When Rebecca has free time she enjoys spending time with her family, watching movies, and going to the beach.

 Olivia Corallo, LCMHC